 Mrs. Bloom was one of just three teachers recognized as a Seton Teacher of the Year!
 Nominated by her peers and chosen by the Seton team, she is a true example of what it takes to be a phenomenal instructor.
 Mrs. Bloom continues to demonstrate transformative classroom results and is exceptionally committed to STAA students and families.
 Congrats, Mrs. Bloom!

 Hello!
-My name is Katherine Mullahy and this is my first year at STAA teaching 1st and 2nd grade reading and math.
+My name is Katherine Mullahy and this is my second year at STAA.
 I received my elementary education and psychology degrees from Marquette University.
 In my short time at STAA, I’ve enjoyed getting to know the passionate, hardworking staff and look forward to a successful year with my students.

 A little about me.
 I am from Madison, WI and come from a large family, one of the members being my identical twin!
 I love to travel, cook, and am a huge WI sports fan, but nothing tops my love for badger basketball.